Operationalizing content moderation "accuracy" in the Digital Services Act: The Digital Services Act

 \paragraph{What does ``accuracy'' refer to?} Interpreting the notion of ``accuracy'' beyond its literal wording needs to be in line with the legislative purpose of the Act and requires justification.
 Future legal adaptations of our analysis depends on this legal justification.
 We attempt to elucidate and define the notion of ``accuracy'' in Art.
 15(1)(e) of the DSA using a method of systematic interpretation in EU law: inter-instrumental interpretation \cite{grundmann_2011}.
 By referencing the definitions and systematic understanding from another instrument of EU law, we can make an attempt to apply it to ``accuracy.''
-We refer to the recent proposal for an Artificial Intelligence Act (AI Act),\footnote{COM(2021) 206 final.} a parallel development in EU law related to specific high-risk automated systems.
-Similar to the DSA, the AI Act would apply to U.S.-based providers if they are ``placing on the market or putting into service AI systems in the Union'' (Art.
+We refer to the upcoming Artificial Intelligence Act (AI Act),\footnote{Compare the latest consolidated version adopted by the European Parliament: P9\_TA(2024)0138.} a parallel development in EU law related to specific high-risk AI systems.
+Similar to the DSA, the AI Act applies to U.S.-based providers if they are ``placing on the market or putting into service AI systems in the Union'' (Art.
 2(1)(a) AI Act).
-While the AI Act is specifically targeted towards high-risk systems, it outlines a general regulatory approach to automated classification systems.
+While the AI Act is specifically targeted towards high-risk AI systems, it outlines a general regulatory approach to automated classification systems.